-Enthusiasts of poker in India might now have to stay cautious as rumours suggest that North Korean hackers are planning to launch a cyber-attack on poker websites.
+Enthusiasts of poker might now have to stay cautious as rumours suggest that North Korean hackers are planning to launch a cyber-attack on poker websites.
 According to South Korean financial security sources, the Kim Jong-un regime in the hermit kingdom has been targeting gaming websites in order to draw funds for their nuclear weapons programme.

 South Korea’s Financial Security Institute also claim the impoverished nation in the north has “facilitated a series of devastating cyber-attacks around the world to steal money, as well as classified military and government documents,” with the US government supporting the astonishing claims.